HankHuan/SimplyNonogramSolver/README.md

 # CH
-CH is a Nonogram solver impelment by Chang Huan.
+CH is a Nonogram solver impelment by CHANH, HUAN.
 This just a very simply Nonogram Solver,have not been optimization.
 Can solve 25x25 size of Nonogram questions.